 Form 4684 – Theft and Casualty Losses

-You can claim casualty and theft losses on personal property as itemized deductions.
-Use Form 4684 to figure your losses and report them on Form 1040, Schedule A.
+For tax years 2018 through 2025, you can no longer claim casualty and theft losses on personal property as itemized deductions, unless your claim is caused by a federally declared disaster.
+You will still use Form 4684 to figure your losses and report them on Form 1040, Schedule A.

-You can only deduct losses not reimbursed or reimbursable by insurance or other means.
-You’ll need to subtract 100 from each casualty loss of personal property.
-The total of your casualty and theft losses on personal property must be more than 0.1 of your adjusted gross income (AGI).
-Otherwise, you can’t claim a deduction for that portion of the loss above the limit.
+For tax years prior to 2018 and after 2025, you can only deduct casualty losses not reimbursed or reimbursable by insurance or other means.
+You’ll need to subtract $100 from each casualty loss of personal property.
+The total of your casualty and theft losses on personal property must be more than 10% of your adjusted gross income (AGI) because only the amount above this limit is deductible.

-A casualty is damage, destruction, or property loss resulting from one of these identifiable events:
+A casualty loss is damage, destruction, or property loss resulting from one of these identifiable events:

 - Sudden event — swift, rather than gradual or progressive